Canadian Prairies - History

 1891.
 Plate 3, edited by R. L. Gentilcore, pp. 12-13.

-University of Toronto Press, Toronto, Ontario, Canada
+University of Toronto Press, Toronto, Ontario, Canada.

-AEU SCI G 1116 S1 H673 1987 folio Provides a
+AEU SCI G 1116 S1 H673 1987 folio Provides

 geographic definition of Palliser's Triangle.